vipul-8840/Striver_SDE_Sheet/README.md

 - `KRevLL.cpp`: Contains the implementation of the `reverseKGroup` function which reverses nodes of a linked list in k-group.
 - `DelNodeLL.cpp`: Contains the implementation of the `deleteNode` function which deletes a node in a linked list.
 - `AddTwoNumLL.cpp`: Contains the implementation of the `addTwoNumbers` function which adds two numbers represented by linked lists.
+- `PalindromeLL.cpp`: Contains the implementation of the `isPalindrome` function which checks if a linked list is a palindrome.
+- `StartingPointCycle.cpp`: Contains the implementation of the `detectCycle` function which finds the starting point of a cycle in a linked list.
-- palindrome linked list : contains the implementation of the " palindrome a ll" function which finding palindrome exist.
+- `CycleLL.cpp`: Contains the implementation of the `hasCycle` function which checks if a linked list has a cycle.
+- `db.json`: Contains mock data for the API.

 ## Compilation and Execution